 These message archive and Persistent Chat numbers are the minimum storage requirements based on an average over time; therefore, a buffer multiplier of 1.5 (150%) should be used to account for very large UserIDs, larger than expected instant message lengths, and other factors that tend to increase the storage requirements.
-Table 20-6 and Table 20-7 list some examples of storage requirements for Cisco Unified Personal Communicator 8.x and 7.x, respectively.
+Table 20-4 lists some examples of storage requirements for Cisco Collaboration Clients.

-Table 20-6 Examples of Unified Personal Communicator 8.x Message Logging Storage Requirements
+Table 20-4 Examples of Cisco Collaboration Client Message Logging Storage Requirements

-Profile Number of Users Number of Messages per Hours Number of Busy Hours per Month Average Size of Message Message Archive Storage Requirement Persistent Chat Storage Requirement
+Profile Number of Users Number of Messages per Hours Number of Busy Hours per Month Message Archive Storage Requirement Persistent Chat Storage Requirement

 Light 1500 10 200 100 2.7 GB 3.0 GB

 Medium 2500 15 200 250 10.2 GB 10.9 GB

 High 2500 25 200 500 26.3 GB 27.5 GB